-Building on the foundation laid by Dr. Ward, Dr. Wilson began the most ambitious building program in the institution’s 125 years of growth.
+Building on the foundation laid by Dr. Ward, Dr. Wilson began the most ambitious building program in the institution’s history.
 This round of expansion included nearly $500 million in building projects begun in 2001 to provide additional space for education, patient care, research and outreach programs.

 Among the projects was an education building opened in 2008 that the University of Arkansas Board of Trustees named the I. Dodd Wilson Education Building in honor of Wilson, who retired in late 2009.
 Wilson was succeeded by Dr. Dan Rahn.

-Winthrop P. Rockefeller Cancer Institute, which serves as the official cancer research and treatment institution in Arkansas.
+The Winthrop P. Rockefeller Cancer Institute serves as the official cancer research and treatment institution in Arkansas.
 The Cancer Institute was founded as the Arkansas Cancer Research Center in 1984 and renamed to honor the late lieutenant governor of Arkansas in 2007.
-A 12-floor expansion is currently under way and scheduled for completion in 2010.
-The number of patient visits to the Cancer Institute has tripled in the past ten years, and today one-third of the revenue generated by UAMS is from Cancer Institute patient care.
+A 12-floor expansion opened in 2010.
+The Cancer Institute currently has more than 140,000 patient visits per year.

-The Myeloma Institute for Research and Therapy at UAMS is part of the Cancer Institute and has performed more blood stem cell transplants for myeloma than any other facility in the world.
-Each year, the Myeloma Institute evaluates about 600 new patients.
-Seventy percent of these patients are from outside of Arkansas, coming to UAMS from all over the United States and from abroad.
+The Myeloma Institute at UAMS is part of the Cancer Institute and has performed more blood stem cell transplants for myeloma than any other facility in the world.
+Each year, the Myeloma Institute evaluates about 500 new patients.
+Fifty-five percent of these patients are from outside of Arkansas, coming to UAMS from all over the United States and from abroad.
 On any given day, there are about 200 myeloma patients staying in Little Rock for diagnosis and treatment of their disease.

 The Harvey & Bernice Jones Eye Institute was founded in 1994 and houses the Department of Ophthalmology and the Pat & Willard Walker Eye Research Center.
 Through a nationwide network, the Eye Bank provides the gift of sight to more than 600 patients each year.

-The UAMS Psychiatric Research Institute is one of only nine institutions in the country to combine psychiatric research and education with inpatient and outpatient care and is one of the most innovative psychiatric treatment and research facilities in the nation.
+The UAMS Psychiatric Research Institute, adjacent to the main hospital and occupied in 2009, combines psychiatric research and education with inpatient and outpatient care and is one of the most innovative psychiatric treatment and research facilities in the nation.